 Creating a Copper Barrier

 The best way for a gardener to discover whether a particular abrasive barrier is helpful is to make it while following the recommendations for its creation.
-There is another option for controlling slugs, however.
-Copper tape or foil wrapped around plant containers, trunks, or other items repels slugs and may be a better choice for a barrier than an abrasive material.
+There may be another option for controlling slugs, however.
+Copper tape or foil wrapped around plant containers, trunks, or other items is said to repel slugs and may be a better choice for a barrier than an abrasive material.
 The exact mechanism of the repulsion isn't known, but it's thought that the copper and components of slug slime interact to give a slug an electric shock.

 Two pesticides are commonly used to kill slugs.
-Both can be very effective.
+Both can be effective.
 Iron phosphate has very low toxicity for children and pets.
 It's sometimes classified as nontoxic.
 In fact, it's used as a human mineral supplement.
 The EPA (Environmental Protection Agency) classifies iron phosphate as GRAS, or Generally Recognized as Safe.

 Iron phosphate pellets containing tasty food for slugs as well as the pesticide are applied as bait around plants.
 The slugs eat the pellets, which kill them.
-The poisoned slugs stop feeding, hide, and eventually die.
-Even though the chemical is considered to be safe for children and pets, I would still keep the bag of iron phosphate pellets out of their reach.
+The poisoned animals stop feeding, hide, and eventually die.
+Even though the chemical is considered to be safe for children and pets, it's important to keep the bag of iron phosphate pellets out of their reach.
 Many chemicals are safe in small quantities but not in large amounts.

 The second chemical pesticide that is commonly used for slugs is metaldehyde.
 This is much more toxic than iron phosphate.
 The National Library of Medicine lists some horrible symptoms of metaldehyde poisoning in humans.
 The chemical is also very dangerous for dogs and cats.
 If they eat the pesticide they may die unless they are treated very soon.
 The chemical is dangerous for wildlife as well.
 In the UK, it will be banned from outdoor use in Spring 2020 for this reason.